Jim Harbaugh: 2022 season

 The 2022 Wolverines began the season ranked sixth and eighth in the coaches' and AP polls, respectively.
-They climbed into the top five in both polls as they opened the season with a seven-game winning streak, including a 27–14 win at Iowa on October 1 - the program's first at Kinnick Stadium since 2005 - and a dominating 41–17 win over previously unbeaten Penn State on October 15.
+They climbed into the top five in both polls as they opened the season with a seven-game winning streak, including a 27–14 win at Iowa on October 1 – the program's first at Kinnick Stadium since 2005 – and a dominating 41–17 win over previously unbeaten Penn State on October 15.

 The Wolverines continued their winning streak on October 29 by defeating Michigan State 29–7, to reclaim the Paul Bunyan Trophy.
-The team then defeated Rutgers 52–17, followed by a 34–3 win over Nebraska to reach 10–0 - the program's best start to a season in Harbaugh's tenure, and best overall since 2006.
+The team then defeated Rutgers 52–17, followed by a 34–3 win over Nebraska to reach 10–0 – the program's best start to a season in Harbaugh's tenure, and best overall since 2006.

 The Wolverines improved to 11–0 by defeating Illinois on a last-minute field goal, 19–17, then won a second straight Big Ten East Division title with a 45–23 victory over Ohio State.
-It was the Wolverines' first 12 win regular season since 1905, fourth 12 win season overall and their first victory in Columbus, Ohio since 2000.
+It was the Wolverines' first 12 win regular season since 1905, fourth 12 win season overall and their first victory in Columbus, Ohio, since 2000.
+Harbaugh was named Big Ten Coach of the Year for the 2022 season.

 On December 3, the Wolverines reached 13–0 for the first time in school history by winning the Big Ten Championship Game over Purdue, 43–22.
 The following day, Michigan was awarded its second consecutive College Football Playoff bid, seeded second and placed in the Fiesta Bowl.

-On December 31, the Wolverines lost their semifinal match to TCU, 51-45 to end the 2022 season 13-1.
+On December 31, the Wolverines lost their semifinal match in the Fiesta Bowl to TCU, 51–45, to end the 2022 season 13–1.